 Guide: Understanding, preventing and treating an irritated vulva

-The vulva , the external part of the female genitalia, is an area that is both sensitive and resilient.
-However, many menstruators around the world experience vulvar irritation at least once in their lives.
-These irritations, although common, can be a source of discomfort, itching and sometimes pain.
+The vulva , the external part of the female genitals, is both a sensitive and resilient area.
+Nevertheless, many menstruating people around the world experience vulvar irritation at least once in their lives.
+These irritations, while common, can be a source of discomfort, itching, and sometimes pain.
 But what exactly causes these vulvar irritations ?
-Are there ways to prevent them and, if they do occur, how to treat them effectively?
-In this article, we will explore in depth the causes, prevention methods, and available treatments for vulvar irritations.
+Are there ways to prevent them, and if they do occur, how can they be effectively treated?
+In this article, we will explore in depth the causes, prevention methods, and treatments available for vulvar irritations.

 Summary

-- Little reminders of what a vulva is
+- Little reminders about what a vulva is

 - What is vulvitis?